CBorowski-dev/docs-operaton-org/content/user-guide/testing/_index.md

 ## Migration from a version prior to 7.17.0

-In order to migrate from an earlier Camunda 7 Assert version to a version 7.17.0 or higher, the following points have to be considered:
+In order to migrate from an earlier Operaton Assert version to a version 7.17.0 or higher, the following points have to be considered:

-* The groupId for Maven dependencies has changed, it is now `org.camunda.bpm`.
+* The groupId for Maven dependencies has changed, it is now `org.operaton.bpm`.
 Project dependencies have to be adjusted accordingly.
 * There might be multiple artifacts available for a specific version as shown in the compatibility overview above.
 The artifact that matches the other project dependencies has to be chosen by `artifactId` and `version`.
 * The inheritance from AssertJ's `Assertions` has been cut.
 In case AssertJ assertions are used in test code besides BPM Assert assertions, the imports have to be adjusted to also include: